-Genetic Counselor Awareness Day is hosted on the second Thursday in November each year.
+Genetic Counselor Awareness Day is typically hosted on the second Thursday in November each year.
+In 2021, due to other date conflicts, GC Awareness Day will be held on November 4, 2021.
 It is dedicated to empowering genetic counselors to help raise awareness and interest about genetic counselors in your communities and institutions, and to help consumers understand the important and supportive role genetic counselors can play as part of their healthcare team.

 Save the Date